galactic-forensics/DigOutBox/hardware/README.md

 Each file goes with its respective `.h` file, which contains the configuration for the firmware (discussed below).

-Your finished box should look inside something like this:
+Your finished box should look inside something like this (however, here the reset pin ground connection via a capacitor is missing):

 [![Finished box](../images/gfl002_inside_small.jpeg)](../images/gfl002_inside.jpeg)

 *Tip*: If you bought the male-male wires from the recommended link,